solo-io/solo-cop/workshops/gloo-platform-quickstart/README.md

 - One EKS cluster in any region with a minimum of 2 worker nodes of size 2vCPU and 8GB memory and above
 - kubectl CLI configured to communicate with the EKS cluster
 - [meshctl CLI](https://docs.solo.io/gloo-mesh-enterprise/main/setup/prepare/meshctl_cli_install/#quick-installation)
+- A basic understanding of containers and Kubernetes

 ## Lab 1 - Deploy Gloo Platform <a name="glooplatform"></a>